Best Electric Guitar for the Money: Gibson vs. Epiphone

 The difference of sound between these pickups varies greatly, for a sharper and distinguishing tone go for single pickups and for a deeper more wide sound the humbucker would do great.
 The best electric guitar will have several pickups on them, humbuckers and singles together.

 Extras and Tools

 After you decide on the design and pickups, a few extras and tools will complete the set.
-An electric guitar comes with more extras than Slipknot has members; these extras are foot pedals, whammy bars, amplifiers, straps and a few other novelties.
+An electric guitar comes with more extras than Slipknot has members; these extras are foot pedals, whammy bars, drum machines, amplifiers, straps and a few other novelties.
 It’s important to note that to play like the rockers you adore you are going to need the tools and extras they use, a good amplifier which allows for a lot of sound tuning and tweaking will give you a good start, but after that you will want to invest into a foot pedal, the Boss DD series is by far the most popular.